Abijith25/Py_Projects/README.md

 # Py_Projects
-This repository contains some of python projects that are implemented based on basic programming cocepts for  better understanding and implementation.
+This repository contains some of python intermediate projects.